Ebenezer74/alx-system_engineering-devops/0x00-shell_basics/README.md

-Each of the script is to clone a repo
+Each script prints the absolute path name of the current working directory